Being a lazy gardener I have a few tips to share on how to keep the joy in gardening when you have little time to devote to it.

 Do you have a favorite tool for the garden?
 Or a plant that performs well?

 Please do share.
 I love learning about new garden things.
-Remember it was a friend that told me about the Hoedag and now it is my all time favorite garden tool.
+It was a friend that told me about the Hoedag and now it is my all-time favorite garden tool.

-Remember growing a fabulous garden is not hard.
+Remember growing a beautiful garden doesn’t have to be hard or overly time-consuming.
 Just take it one little step at a time and it will all come together.

 A garden read that I have enjoyed is Ruth Stouts No Work Garden book.
 It is out of print now but you can buy it used or check your local library.